thbeucher/thbeucher.github.io/transformer.md

 * K - keys : The tokens we compares to the query (a sequence of vectors)
 * V - values : A sequence of vectors used to store the final embedding representation of tokens

-**The purpose of this attention mechanism is to create, for each token in a sequence, a new contextual representation that enrich token embedding with information of the other tokens in the sequence.**
+**The purpose of this attention mechanism is to create, for each token in a sequence, a new contextual representation that enrich token embedding with information of the other tokens in the sequence.** (it's completely performed in the Transformer architecture by the use of multiple heads and the Feed-Forward network that create our final embedding)

 This attention is composed of 3 important steps, let's see them through an example.